 Let’s face it.
-For most organizations, Open Enrollment can be a daunting project.
+For most organizations, Open Enrollment is a daunting project.
 And, the effort quickly becomes consumed with a plethora of time-constrained administrative activities.
 Proactively approaching Open Enrollment from a strategic perspective, however, can improve your experience by:

 - Increasing efficiencies and quality of information;

-- Providing employees the tools to make informed benefit plan choices; and,
+- Providing employees with the tools to make informed benefit plan choices; and,

 - Expanding your workforce’s understanding of the value of the benefits your company is providing.

 4 steps to improving your company’s Open Enrollment.

 Before making choices for the coming plan year and communicating those choices to your workforce, take time to define the objectives of the benefits you offer and the Open Enrollment process.
 Leadership should consider questions such as: Why do we offer benefits?
 Is our current benefit offering accomplishing what we want?
 How well does our benefits offering align with our current employee population?
 What could we do to increase employee utilization and the perceived value of our benefits offering?
 The answers to these questions will provide a framework for making effective benefit plan choices and defining how the benefits offered will be messaged to employees.

 Open Enrollment season can easily sneak up on us.
 Ideally, planning should begin at least 3-4 months prior to Open Enrollment.
 More time may be needed for companies that are making significant changes to their benefits offering or creating new processes and tools to improve the Open Enrollment experience.
 When creating your timeline, consider activities that may need to occur before making plan choices, such as defining your objectives, conducting a benefits survey with employees, and researching new benefit options.
 Here is a link to our Open Enrollment Checklist that will get you well on your way.